jesse-edurio/edurio-hubspot-workflows/docs/workflows/CSM-Aux-TCKT-GTLB-Create-Report-Survey-tickets-Data-export-issues.md

+<details><summary>Overview</summary>
+<p>The <em>CSM: Create</em> property is a dropdown that acts a functional 'button', allowing users to create tickets (or GitLab issues) as an action.
+The property clears its value when the action has been performed, allowing the user to perform another action if needed.</p></details>

 **Type:** Ticket workflow
 **Activation/Trigger:** *CSM: Create* dropdown change
 **Key actions:** Creates report/survey tickets OR triggers Zapier to create GitLab issue for Data export